-MINOR IN EDUCATION (FOR THEOLOGY MAJORS ONLY)
+MINOR IN RELIGIOUS EDUCATION (NON-CERTIFICATION FOR THEOLOGY MAJORS ONLY)

-The Division of Education offers a minor in education which is limited to theology majors who would like to teach religion/theology in a classroom setting.
+The Division of Education offers a minor in religious education which is limited to theology majors who would like to teach religion/theology in a classroom setting.
 The purpose of the minor is to give theology majors a background in basic education knowledge and practices as an additional qualification for employment in Catholic schools.
+Students must have junior class standing and admission to an education program before enrolling in upper-division education coursework.